-Introduced in iOS 15, Focus mode is a new notification feature change for iPhone and iPad.
-Focus consists of different profiles, including Do not disturb that let you silence alerts and notifications based on the criteria set.
-But how to use the Focus modes on iPhone?
-You will find the answer here.
-Let’s check the best tips to use Focus mode on iOS 15.
+Focus modes were introduced with iOS 15 and consist of different profiles, including Do not disturb, that let you silence alerts and notifications based on the criteria set.
+If you have been wondering how to use the Focus modes on your iPhone, you will find the answer here.
+Let’s check the best tips to use, set up, and customize Focus on iPhone.

 2. Use Siri to Enable or Disable Focus Modes

-Focus modes are compatible with Siri, so you can use it to toggle them on and off.
-Say commands like, turn on Driving mode, turn off Gaming mode, and so forth.
+Focus modes are compatible with Siri, so you can use Siri to toggle them on and off.
+Say commands like, “Siri turn on Driving focus”, “turn off Gaming focus”, and so forth.

 Apple offers a number of pre-created Focus profiles, such as Do not disturb, Driving, Fitness, Gaming, Meditation, Sleep, Reading, Mindfulness, and Personal.
-If the conditions set in them do not meet your requirements, you can create your own Focus profile as well.
+If the conditions set in them do not meet your requirements, you can also create your own Focus profile.

-To do so, go to Settings > Focus.
+To create your own Focus, go to Settings > Focus.
 Tap on the add (+) icon at the top and select Custom on the next screen.

 Give your Focus a name and choose its color and icon.
 Hit the Next button.
 You will be prompted to define the Focus’s conditions, such as allowed contacts, allowed apps, and so on.
 These conditions can always be changed afterward.

-You can allow calls and notifications from selected people and apps by adding them to the white list of each Focus profile separately.
+In iOS 15, you can only allow notifications from selected people and apps by adding them to the white list of each Focus profile separately.
 But in iOS 16, you can both allow and silence notifications from selected contacts and apps in the notification settings of each Focus.

-In addition to adding people to the allowed notifications list as described above, you can further customize who can call you when a particular Focus is active.
-This comes in handy if you want to allow incoming calls from a bulk of people.
+In each Focus profile, you can further customize who can call you when a particular Focus is active.
+This comes in handy if you want to silence notifications but allow incoming calls from selected people.

-Go to Settings > Focus > [Desired Focus profile] > People.
-Tap on Calls from.
+1. Go to Settings > Focus > [Desired Focus profile].

 By default, the Favorites list is selected.
 You can choose Everyone, No one, All contacts, or Groups.

-Tip: You should create groups in the Contacts app.
+Tip: You have to create groups in the Contacts app.

 The Focus modes aren’t just for alerts.
 Custom home screen pages can be displayed based on the Focus profile selected.
 Let’s look at a Fitness Focus as an example.
 When enabled, you can display pages containing large fitness widgets and app icons such as Health, Happy Scale, and so on without any distractions.

-Tip: You can also hide notification badges in the home screen settings.
+Tip: You can also hide notification badges for a Focus profile in the home screen settings on iOS 15.

 The Focus modes support cross-device functionality, thus saving you the hassle of configuring them on each device separately.
 So, if you enable Focus mode on one device, it will turn on all other devices tied to your iCloud account.
 It is compatible with the iPhone, iPad, Mac, and Apple Watch.